(2+1)D quantum electrodynamics at finite density on a quantum computer: Introduction

 To address this challenge, there has been growing interest in studying the Hamiltonian formulation of lattice theories as a complementary approach (see, e.g., Refs.~\cite{DiMeglio:2023nsa,Funcke:2023jbq,Magnifico:2024eiy} for recent reviews).
 However, current methods such as exact diagonalization, tensor networks, and variational quantum algorithms remain limited to small systems due to both hardware constraints and the challenge of discretizing the Hilbert space.
 As a result, a full Hamiltonian treatment of QCD in (3+1)D is still out of reach.
 A natural strategy is therefore to incrementally increase the dimensionality of the system, studying lower-dimensional models that preserve key features of QCD.
 The (1+1)D Schwinger model has long served this role, exhibiting confinement, chiral symmetry breaking, and a mass gap~\cite{Coleman:1976uz}.
 Recently, it has been simulated with multiple fermion flavors at finite density on superconducting quantum hardware~\cite{Schuster2024} and on a trapped-ion quantum processor~\cite{Melzer2025}.

 A natural next step is QED in 2+1D (QED$_3$), which retains key features such as confinement~\cite{Appelquist:1981vg}.
 Beyond being a testbed for QCD, QED$_3$ is physically rich in its own right.
 In condensed matter systems, QED$_3$ with multiple fermion flavors and chemical potentials can serve as an effective description of the experimentally elusive quantum spin liquids~\cite{Hermele2004, Assaad2005spin, Hermele2005, Hermele2007erratum, He2017physref} and cuprate superconductors~\cite{AffleckMarston1988, Affleck1989, Lee1998superconductor,Rantner2001, Rantner2002superconductor}.
 This interplay between QED$_3$ and fermionic matter has recently been explored with quantum Monte Carlo methods \cite{Xu:2018wyg,Chen2025}.
 In addition, quantum spin liquids have also been studied using exact diagonalization~\cite{Wietek:2023qsf}.
 The first quantum simulations of QED$_3$ were recently reported in Refs.~\cite{Crippa2024withEnrico, Meth2023}, focusing on a single fermion flavor at zero density.
 QED$_3$ with two fermion flavors at finite density has been simulated using variational Monte Carlo methods \cite{Bender2023}, while QED$_3$ with a single fermion flavor and non-zero total charge has been investigated with neural flow wavefunctions \cite{chen2022} and tensor networks \cite{Felser2020}.
+Complementary to these matter-focused studies, further recent works on 2+1D QED focusing on the gauge sector, specifically truncation schemes, include~\cite{Miranda-Riaza:2025fus,Mou:2025iiu}, while cold-atom simulator proposals exploiting higher-spin representations have also been put forward~\cite{Majcen:2026sfm}.